WenqinSHAO/rtt/docs/path_analysis.md

 3. detect the presence of IXP for IPv4 traceroutes (as IXP related info is only available in IPv4) using heuristics proposed by [traIXroute](https://github.com/gnomikos/traIXroute.git);
 4. removed continuous repeated ASN in path.

-NOTE: [traIXroute](https://github.com/gnomikos/traIXroute.git) didn't try to remove reserved IPs even when it is possible.
+NOTE: [traIXroute](https://github.com/gnomikos/traIXroute.git) does not try to remove reserved IPs even when it is possible.
 This matters when such hop is next to IXP related addresses and prevents the detection.

 ## IP Forwarding Pattern change detection